neilramaswamy/structured-streaming/docs/guides/stream_options/triggers.md

 The following are some examples of trigger definitions:

-- Read and process more data immediately after each micro-batch finishes
+- Start a micro-batch immediately after immediately after each micro-batch finishes
-- Read and process data in a micro-batch every hour (or every 24 hours)
+- Start a micro-batch every hour (or every 24 hours)

 Processing a micro-batch at a specified interval, such as hourly or daily, allows you to process your source data with the following benefits: